Hire (& Keep) the Best: Talent Acquisition & Retention Processes

 Examples of strategies employers can use related to job announcements include:

-- Indicating in job announcements that the company encourages applications from qualified individuals with disabilities.
+- Indicating in job announcements that the company encourages applications from candidates with disabilities.
 The announcement may include the universal access symbol for emphasis, as well as communicating the company’s intent to make reasonable accommodations for qualified job applicants and employees with disabilities.
 (It is important to note that for federal contactors covered by Section 503 of the Rehabilitation Act, prescribed language must be used in job announcements.)

 - Drafting clear, understandable job announcements that explain in plain language the required qualifications and duties of the job and note the availability of reasonable accommodations and contact information for requesting them.